Marvel Entertainment

-Over the years, Marvel Entertainment has entered into several partnerships and negotiations with other companies across a variety of businesses.
-As of 2025, Marvel has film licensing agreements with Sony Pictures via Columbia Pictures (for Spider-Man films) and Universal Pictures (a right of first refusal to pick up the distribution rights to any future Hulk films produced by Marvel Studios), and theme park licensing agreements with IMG Worlds of Adventure and Universal Destinations & Experiences (for specific Marvel character rights at Islands of Adventure and Universal Studios Japan).
-Aside from their contract with Universal Parks & Resorts, Marvel's characters and properties have also appeared at Disney Parks.
+Over the years, Marvel Entertainment entered into several partnerships and negotiations with other companies across a variety of businesses.
+As of 2025, Marvel has film licensing agreements with Sony Pictures via Columbia Pictures (for Spider-Man films) and theme park licensing agreements with IMG Worlds of Adventure and Universal Destinations & Experiences (for specific Marvel character rights at Islands of Adventure).
+Aside from their contract with Universal Destinations & Experiences, Marvel's characters and properties have also appeared at Disney Parks.

+On March 29, 2023, Marvel Entertainment's remaining units were folded into Disney's other divisions.